 As icing on the cake, it’s cheaper than most polycarbonate calls out there.
-What’s not to love?
+What’s not to love about it, then?

 Now we get to Duck Commander—a brand we all know, even if it’s only because of the A&E show.

-They didn’t land that spot for anything.
+They didn’t land that spot for nothing.
 The Robertson family makes truly eccentric duck calls that have a vice grip on the market.